RLGC-Project/RLGC/README.md

 # RLGC
-Repo of the Reinforcement Learning for Grid Control (RLGC) Project
+Repo of the Reinforcement Learning for Grid Control (RLGC) Project.

+In this project, we leverage the InterPSS simulation platform (http://www.interpss.org/) as the power system simulator.
+We develop a OpenAI gym (https://gym.openai.com/) compatible power grid dynamic simulation environment for developing, testing and benchmarking reinforcement learning algorithms for grid control.

 We explore to use deep reinforcement learning methods for control and decision-making problems in power systems.